marcelverdult/diyaltimeter.de/README.md

 # diyaltimeter.de

-The idea is to create an open source project for an altimeter for skydiving.
+The idea is to create an open source altimeter for skydiving.
+Currently the hardware is based on standard components connected with a custom pcb.
+So you can just order the pcb from [JLCPCB](https://www.jlcpcb.com/) and the rest of the parts from [Aliexpress](https://aliexpress.com).
+The cost should be <50$ depending on the type of housing you choose.

 ## Features ( incl.
 Wishlist)

 ### General